freshev/micropython/ports/air780/README.md

 To use other methods, uncomment needed methods in `modules/umqtt.py` and rebuild port.

 ### urequests ###
-In order to reduce module size `urequests` has only `get` methods.
-To use other methods, uncomment needed methods in `modules/urequests.py` and rebuild port.
+Helper class to make http/https requests (GET, PUT, HEAD, etc)

 ## Notes ##

 * The size of micropython heap is roughly 512 Kb.
-200k can be realistically allocated right after hard reset.
+250k can be realistically allocated right after hard reset.
 * Firmware removes *.txt files in SOC file system by SMS 'rmconfig'
 * Firmware removes *.py files in SOC file system by SMS 'rmcode'
 * Firmware removes *.py and *.txt files in SOC file system by SMS 'rmall'